CalyxOS/calyxos.org/pages/_posts/2022-10-08-android-13-october-update.md

 5. From your computer: `adb shell setprop sys.update.channel thirteen`
 6. Then, on your phone: Settings -> System -> System update settings -> Check for updates

-### FP4, beta
+### FP4, testing
 1. Make sure your phone is running the latest stable CalyxOS 3.9.0.
-If you're on the previous test Tiramisu build, you can skip this step.
+If you're on the previous test Tiramisu build, please wait for the next update, this build won't work.
 2. Go through the Known issues list above, and make sure you're ok with that
 3. Backup your data - you can use SeedVault, the included Backup app.
+4. Enable USB Debugging on your phone.
+   Note: This will not work if you're already on Android 13 / 4.1.7
+5. From your computer: `adb shell setprop sys.update.channel thirteen`
-4. Settings -> System -> System update settings -> Release channel -> Beta
+6. Then, on your phone: Settings -> System -> System update settings -> Check for updates
-5. Then, tap the "Check for updates" button.

 ### Fresh installs, factory images